-To help the interviewer do a code review, each DevSkills challenge comes with an evaluation rubric.
-The rubric has the following three goals:
+To help the interviewer do a code review, each DevSkills challenge comes with a code review scorecard.
+The scorecard has the following three goals:

 - Provide a more in-depth picture of the candidate's technical competence.